jfemia/jfemia.github.io/_posts/2020-10-16-redux-with-react-hooks.md

 export const addTodo = (title) => ({ type: ADD_TODO, payload: { title }});
 ```

-We're doing two things there, and in Redux-world they're both optional - however I find this to be a good convention:
+We're doing two things here, and in Redux-world they're both optional - however I find this to be a good convention:
 * `ADD_TODO` puts the action type into a variable we can refer to elsewhere (and avoid the risk of typos during refactoring)
 * `addTodo` defines an "action builder" function - that is, a function that returns a new action object with a specified payload.
 This makes it easier for code that wants to trigger this action because it doesn't have to implement creation of the whole object, and it makes the call more expressive in my opinion.